 Is Anal Douching Really Needed?

 Anal cleaning of any kind is a personal choice.
-Going first-knuckle deep in the shower is sufficient for 90% of people, but there is that anal 10% who want total peace of mind before engaging in a butt buffet.
+Going first-knuckle deep in the shower is sufficient for 90% of people, but there is that anal 10% who want total peace of mind before engaging in eating ass.

 Important note: Contrary to vaginal douching, which is completely unnecessary given the vag is self-cleaning, anal douching does have its place to clean out stubborn poop remnants.